SiaK4/HFS_ResUNet/README.md

 ---

 ## Training

-Run train_HFS.py for training the subcooled pool boiling problem.
+First, download the data and put them in the correct directory (see dataset section) Run train_HFS.py for training the subcooled pool boiling problem.
 Run train_kolmogorov_HFS.py for training the Kolmogorov flow problem.